viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 ![The Viam app showing the detectionCam component section.
 The Attributes section contains a skeleton configuration, including source, pipeline, type, and attributes.
 On the upper right there is a trash bin icon.](/tutorials/try-viam-color-detection/transform-camera-config.png)

-Copy the following JSON configuration into the **Attributes** section:
+Copy the following JSON configuration into the attributes field:

 ```json {class="line-numbers linkable-line-numbers"}
 {